Your papers, please

-"Your papers, please" (or "Papers, please") is an expression or trope associated with police state functionaries demanding identification from citizens during random stops or at checkpoints.
+"Your papers, please" (or "papers, please") is an expression or trope associated with police state functionaries demanding identification from civilians during random stops or at checkpoints.
 It is a cultural metaphor for life in a police state.

 The phrase was popularized as the first line in the classic 1942 movie Casablanca which depicted life in Vichy-controlled Casablanca during World War II.
 The film opens with a scene of police officers searching a hotel for refugees fleeing from Nazi-controlled territory.
 The first line of the film is spoken by a police officer to a civilian he stopped on the street: "May we see your papers, please?"
 The civilian produces a document, but a second police officer declares that it "expired three weeks ago" and begins to tell the civilian he is under arrest.
 The civilian attempts to flee the police but a gunshot is heard and the civilian falls to the ground.

+Use in the United Kingdom

+In 2009, the Conservative Party leader David Cameron used the trope with a German accent whilst criticising the idea of ID cards in the United Kingdom by asking a Q&A session "Where are your papers?".